hkvinge/hkvinge.github.io/teaching.md

 # Winter 2015

-Math 17B - Calculus for Biology and Medicine (Math 17B)
+Math 17B - Calculus for Biology and Medicine (At UC Davis)